terrosdesigns/golden/README.md

 # golden

-A python library that makes it easy to access and parse data from Golden's collection.
+Python library built upon [requests](https://github.com/kennethreitz/requests) to access and parse data from [Golden](https://golden.com)'s collection.

-Golden is a Wikipedia alternative focuses on emerging tech, startups and ideas.
+[Golden](https://golden.com) is a Wikipedia alternative that focuses on emerging tech, startups and ideas.

 Extract company summaries, timeline of recent events, key people and more !